mozbrick/brick/calendar/README.md

 Will be called with three parameters: the day's DOM element, the JS Date corresponding to the day, and the ISO-formatted string version of the date.
 This is useful when styles need to be more dynamically flexible than the default.

-***IMPORTANT NOTE***: because this is intended as an additional callback to be used in rendering, the function itself should not modify attributes in a way that would require a re-render, or infinite recursion can result.

 For example:

     foo.customRenderFn = function(dayEl, date, iso){